-- 1. Built 31,672 BTS units.
-Total BTS by the end of 2017 was 160,705 BTS, grew 24.5% from the previous year, including 110,381 BTS 3G/4G. - Built fiber optic network access to residential to support fixed broadband services, WiFi access point, broadband services for the enterprise segment, and support Telkom's leading digital business supply strategy.
-In the end of 2017, Telkom has 18.6 million home-passed to support IndiHome fixed broadband services. - 3.
-Completed the Southeast Asia-United States (SEA-US) cable project, which connects Manado Indonesia to California USA. - 4.
-Built the Indonesian Global Gateway (IGG) submarine cable project to connect 12 cities in Indonesia including Batam, Jakarta, Surabaya and Manado is expected to be completed in 2018. - 5.
-Developed Telkom satellite 4, tower and data center.
+- 1. Build 31,672 BTS units.
+Total BTS by the end of 2017 is 160,705 BTS, growing 24.5% from the previous year, including 110,381 BTS 3G/4G. - Build fiber optic network as access to residential to support fixed broadband services, WiFi access point, broadband services for the enterprise segment, and support Telkom's leading digital business supply strategy.
+In the end of 2017, Telkom has 18.6 million home-passed to support IndiHome fixed broadband services. - Completed the Southeast Asia-United States (SEA-US) cable project, which connects Manado -Indonesia to California - USA. - 4.
+Build the Indonesian Global Gateway (IGG) submarine cable project to connect 12 cities in Indonesia including Batam, Jakarta, Surabaya and Manado is expected to be completed in 2018. - 5.
+Develop Telkom satellite 4, tower and data center.